This is a true beach bar, on the sand in Fort Pierce

 Things to do in Fort Pierce area

 There are dozens of pristine beaches on Hutchinson Island, some popular and crowded, while others are more isolated with sand-pack roads to parking behind the dunes.
 Just watch the signs on the ocean side of A1A and pick your spot.
-I’ll be writing an article soon with more details on the beaches.

 A favorite scenic drive: Florida Rambler story on Fort Pierce to Jensen Beach,along the west side of the Indian River Lagoon